ub3rsick/ub3rsick.github.io/_posts/2020-05-12-frida-instrumentation-ios-nsurlsession.md

 OTP verification request and response.
 ![VerOTPReqResp](/assets/ios_hook_nsurlsession/dataTaskWithRequest._validateOTP.png)

-**_PS: Tests are done from outside the country (INDIA), the application api's may geo restricted to INDIA only.
+**_PS: Tests are done from outside the country (INDIA), the application api's may be geo restricted to INDIA only.
 This would explain the HTTP 403 Forbidden responses._**